Logo

 - Health plans provided through employers to retirees and current employees are "group" plans that have been customized for the specific employer.

 - Group plan premiums reflect the cost of care across the HP or HPE retiree population, and are rapidly increasing.
 May cover dependents or be better for those with pre-existing conditions or high medication costs.
-Group policies can be much more expensive -- but may have better features -- than similar individual plans purchased on the highly-competitive open market.
+Group plans can be much more expensive -- but may have better features -- than similar individual plans purchased on the highly-competitive open market.

 - For individual, open-market plans, "Premiums are based on the competitive market.
 They reflect the underlying cost of care across all the customers of a particular insurer." --HPInc Enrollment Guide